Xiaoming94/RustQuiz_NexerRnD/project/README.md

 (btw, these are the universal definitions of these terms)

 With regards to End-to-end tests - that really depends on how your program is supposed to be interacted with.
+Tips: If you want your tests to be placed inside a separate sourcefile, then this can be achieved through the use of `#[cfg(test)]` and declaring the module.
+This is because test modules also play by the same rule of sourcefile to module relation discussed earlier.

+### Mocking and Expect calls.
+Due to the fact that rust lacks inheritance, mocking can initially feel a bit unintuitive.
+However, something that is taught in object-oriented programming is that usually, the code should interact with an interface, not a concrete type.

+The equivalence to interfaces in rust is, ofc, traits.
+As thus, you can always implement your own mock structs that implements the trait the functions in your module are expected to interact with.
+There are crates also that provides mockability.
+But the basics of mocking something in a test-environment in rust is like described here.

+When it comes to expect_calls, one of the crates that provides mocking - `mockall` also provides expect calls.
+A general advice here is that you shouldn't really worry about expect_calls unless you have to, because the test is for verifying and protecting the expected effect of your code, not your implementation.